Preventing Social Security Number Scams

-Since the breach, Equifax has offered free credit monitoring for a year to those affected.
-Unfortunately, for everyone affected, the negative effects could go on much longer than a year.
+Since the breach, Equifax offered free credit monitoring for a year to those affected.
+Unfortunately, for everyone affected, the negative effects could go on for much longer than a year.
 Even though that’s the case, it still makes sense to take Equifax up on the offer.
-Just make sure to note when your monitoring expires, and make sure that you don’t get billed for it following the free year…unless, of course, you want to keep it.
+Just make sure to note when your monitoring expires, and make sure that you don’t get billed for it following the free year… unless, of course, you want to keep it.

 Other people, those who do not qualify for, or want, the free Equifax monitoring, are rushing to get credit monitoring from other sources.
 The question is, does it make sense to pay anywhere from $9.95 to $29.99 a month for credit monitoring?
 If you are a member of AAA, you can already get credit monitoring included in your membership.

 Otherwise, if you can afford it, you should do it.
 It gives you peace of mind and provides a layer of protection, but you have to also understand the limits of credit monitoring.

 These services notify you if there is a change to your credit report, but it doesn’t stop a bad guy from stealing your personal info.
 At best, you would receive an alert that there is suspicious activity.
 For instance, it might inform you that there was a change to your address on one of your credit card accounts.
 This is certainly a red flag that you might be a victim.
 Due to these limitations, you definitely have to remain vigilant, even if you choose to purchase credit monitoring.

 Here are some other things that you can do to protect your identity, and they are absolutely free:

 - Check out your financial accounts each week (or daily) and keep an eye out for anything suspicious.
 Don’t wait to get your monthly statement.

 - Get a copy of your credit report.
 It’s free and available once each year.
 Since there are three credit bureaus, you can check it every four months through annualcreditreport.com